HOPE STARTS HERE STORIES

 The woman clasped Rashmi’s arm and dragged her back inside the brothel.

-A few days later, they waited patiently outside the brothel until Rashmi and her “mother” took to the streets.
+They waited patiently outside the brothel a few days later until Rashmi and her “mother” took to the streets.

 “We don’t want to cause you trouble,” one team member said.
 “We just want to help Rashmi.
 With an education, she will one day make much more money.
-She can still live with you and come to school for just a few hours each day.
+She can still live with you and come to school for a few hours daily.
 Please come and see it for yourself.”

 The woman nodded, but everyone knew she had no intention of letting Rashmi out of her sight.
 “I will consider it,” she said, “but you must leave now.”